 Note, there is no direct provision for a PKCS#7 encoded "bag" of certificates or CRLs.
-However, a set of certificates or a CRL can occur within an X509Data element and multiple X509Data elements can occur in a KeyInfo.
+However, a set of certificates and CRLs can occur within an X509Data element and multiple X509Data elements can occur in a KeyInfo.
 Whenever multiple certificates occur in an X509Data element, at least one such certificate must contain the public key which verifies the signature.
-Schema Definition